-

 Penalties for Alaska Commercial Drivers

-You have 30 days to notify your employer of receiving a traffic citation, and you also must notify the DMV if you got the ticket outside of Alaska.
+You have 30 days to notify your employer of being convicted of a traffic citation, and you also must notify the DMV if you got the ticket outside of Alaska.

 First Offenses: Major Disqualifications

-You’ll lose your CDL for one year if you commit any of the following offenses while operating a CMV or your regular passenger vehicle:
+You'll lose your CDL for 1 year if you commit any of the following offenses while operating a CMV or your regular passenger vehicle:

 The suspension period may be longer if you were operating a CMV placarded for transporting hazardous materials.